gaiaPeste/Bridgerton_Group8/methodology.md

   <img src="https://i.imgur.com/gbjfinA.png" alt="SPARQL Query from Gemini" width="600"/>

 Both LLMs gave us the same outcome, to which we added LIMIT 100 to have a reasonable outcome.Then we executed the query and we obtained a series of results, between which we individuated the knowledge graph we wanted to amplify (n.
-30), traceable with the IRI [https://dbpedia.org/page/Bridgerton](https://dbpedia.org/page/Bridgerton) .
+30), traceable with the IRI <a href="https://dbpedia.org/page/Bridgerton" target="_blank" rel="noopener noreferrer">https://dbpedia.org/page/Bridgerton</a>.

 <img src="https://i.imgur.com/DvKTVa6.png" alt="Yasgui" width="600"/>
 <img src="https://i.imgur.com/uZhTrn5.png" alt="Yasgui" width="600"/>

 This knowledge graph classifies “Bridgerton” as an entity of type: Television show.
-From there we decided to execute other two very general queries to individuate the classes and properties already related to the [dbr:Bridgerton](https://dbpedia.org/page/Bridgerton), so to have a general idea of what we were working
+From there we decided to execute other two very general queries to individuate the classes and properties already related to the <a href="https://dbpedia.org/page/Bridgerton" target="_blank" rel="noopener noreferrer">dbr:Bridgerton</a>
+, so to have a general idea of what we were working

 <p><strong>CLASSES:</strong></p>
 <p><strong> ChatGPT:</strong></p>